yt-project/unyt/docs/usage.rst

 ********************************

 The logarithmic quantities level-of-power and level-of-field and the units neper and bel are supported.
-In the next example, we represent the power measurements, p, as a logarithmic quantity at reference level, p_ref, in the units decibel.
+In the next example, we represent the power measurements, ``p``, as a logarithmic quantity at reference level, ``p_ref``, in the units decibel.

   >>> import numpy as np
   >>> from unyt import dB, mW